 Bloomberg reports private equity firms currently have more than $950 billion of capital waiting to be invested in the marketplace.

 In this favorable market, how do sellers contemplating an exit from their business decide whether to pursue an M&A sell-side transaction or the formation of an Employee Stock Ownership Plan (ESOP)?
 They don’t.
-Instead, they run a dual track process which provides knowledge of possible outcomes simultaneously.
-This allows the seller to make the best choice for his/her situation based on actual offers and company specific options.
+Instead, they run a dual track process which incorporates both processes.
+This provides the owners knowledge of both possible outcomes simultaneously.
+Now the owner can make the best choice based on actual offers and company specific options.

 Successful transactions require important decisions about rebranding— if, when and how to transition an acquired brand.
 Unfortunately, these brand strategy considerations are often overlooked or only considered after the acquisition.
 This is partly because there is a lack of relevant historical data for analysis.